-For multi-unit events, as well as for single-unit events, the capacity of essential cooling and power supplies should be evaluated.
+For events where there are multiple units at a site, as well as for single-unit events, the capacity of essential cooling and power supplies should be evaluated.

 The design for BDBAs is aimed to meet risk criteria such as safety goals related to frequency of severe core damage and significant releases of radioactivity, as assessed by PSA.